Studio strobes can be expensive. So are flashes. Let us show you how to get into artificial lighting on a budget.

 Yes, a pizza lunch will be provided!

 Your education starts before you arrive!
-Registering gets you access to three of the best PDF guides RMSP has to offer -- one on Lightroom exporting, one on basic exposure, and one on starting your photo business.
+Registering gets you access to four of the best eBooks RMSP has to offer -- one on Lightroom exporting, one on basic exposure, one on starting your photo business, and one on 10 ways to know if a photography career is right for you!
 Just register for this course and we will send you a link to all three via email or text!

 Photography is more fun with friends.
 Short courses are a great way to meet fellow photographers in your area.
 We cap the group size at 12 to ensure you get to know your classmates and have a good student-to-teacher ratio.
 Our recommendation?
 Make friends and continue to shoot and learn as a group even after the course!